avergnaud/CEH-notes/README.md

 -n     Don't convert addresses (i.e., host addresses, port numbers, etc.) to names.
 -i interface
 ```
-tcpdump supports the “ether” qualifier to specify ethernet addresses in the standard colon-separated format.
+tcpdump supports the "ether" qualifier to specify ethernet addresses in the standard colon-separated format.
 To capture any traffic sent to or from a given MAC address :
 ```
 tcpdump ether host e8:2a:ea:44:55:66
 ```